PoonamSampat/BigDataWorkshop/Before the HOL - Big data and visualization.md

 ### Task 2: Create Azure Storage account

-Create a new Azure Storage account that will be used to store historic and scored flight and weather data sets for the lab.
+Create a new Azure Storage account that will be used to store Shopify and Magento data.

 1. In the [Azure Portal](https://portal.azure.com) (<https://portal.azure.com>), select **+ Create a resource**, then type "storage" into the search bar.
 Select **Storage account** from the results.